trojanhorser/sphinx/source/fields.rst

 hideElement(fieldOne,fieldTwo,..);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The **hideElement** function hides the field(s) specified.
+The **hideElement** function hides the element(s) specified.

-- The following example shows how to hide one field:
+- The following example shows how to hide one element:

 .. code-block:: javascript

-   hideElement('username')
+   hideElement('formOne')

-- The following example shows how to hide multiple fields:
+- The following example shows how to hide multiple elements:

 .. code-block:: javascript

-   hideElement('username','password')
+   hideElement('divOne','fieldOne')

 showElement(fieldOne,fieldTwo,..);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The **showElement** function shows the field(s) specified.
+The **showElement** function shows the elements(s) specified.

-- The following example shows how to make a single field visible:
+- The following example shows how to make a single element visible:

 .. code-block:: javascript

-   showElement('salary')
+   showElement('fieldOne');

-- The following example shows how to make multiple fields visisble:
+- The following example shows how to make multiple elements visisble:

 .. code-block:: javascript

-   showElement('tax','salary')
+   showElement('divOne','fieldOne');

 neverShow(fieldOne,fieldTwo,..);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The **neverShow** function hides a specified field permanently.
-Even if the **showElement** function is called on fields they will never be diplayed.
+The **neverShow** function hides a specified element permanently.
+Even if the **showElement** function is called on elements they will never be diplayed.

-- The following example shows how to permanently hide one field:
+- The following example shows how to permanently hide one element:

 .. code-block:: javascript

-   neverShow('username')
+   neverShow('fieldOne');

-- The following example shows how to permanently hide multiple fields:
+- The following example shows how to permanently hide multiple elements:

 .. code-block:: javascript

-   hideElement('username','password')
+   hideElement('fieldOne','divOne');

 popUpMsg(message,field);